- Location: London, UK

 Existing bullion loading bays were demolished and a new shallow exposed joist mezzanine floor was supported off the slab to make use of the double height space.
 New mezzanine ‘media pods’ were hung from the ground floor structure above, creating the illusion of floating modules within the new double-height entertainment space.

 Part of a successful partnership with NatWest, the building’s structural features have been stripped back to allow the character of the building to shine through – clean lines, steel and concrete features give a 21st-century twist to the 1980s office space.
-The exposed structure adds interest to the space occupied by the occupiers, coupled with the functional open-plan additions allowing productive workflow and collaboration.
+The exposed structure adds interest to the space, coupled with the functional open-plan additions allowing productive workflow and collaboration.

 Pell Frischmann’s Tim Wright, Project Manager: